Volkswagen Golf R review – the ultimate Golf

 Engines, drive & performance

 Powering the flagship Golf is a familiar 2.0-litre petrol engine.
 It’s used extensively throughout the VW Group’s sporty models, from Skoda to Porsche.
 Here, it’s tuned to produce 316bhp, which is 10bhp more than the old Golf R and 20bhp more than the Cupra Leon and Volkswagen Golf GTI Clubsport.
-While those cars are front-wheel drive, the Golf R gets VW’s grippy 4Motion four-wheel-drive system.
+The special edition Golf R 20 Years boasts a little more power at 329bhp, plus mechanical changes under the bonnet that provide an improved throttle response and notably quicker gearchanges.
+While the GTI and Cupra Leon are front-wheel drive, the Golf R gets VW’s grippy 4Motion four-wheel-drive system.

 That brings a couple of benefits.
-The first is that the 0-62mph time is far quicker than any front-driven hatchback can manage; taking just 4.7 seconds to reach 62mph from a standstill, the R is only beaten by the much more powerful Audi RS 3 and Mercedes-AMG A 45 S. Another upshot is that the Golf R feels secure even in wet weather, not that we’d advise exploring its performance in torrential downpours.
+The first is that the 0-62mph time is far quicker than any front-driven hatchback can manage; taking just 4.7 seconds to reach 62mph from a standstill (4.6 seconds in the R 20 Years).
+The R is only beaten by the much more powerful Audi RS 3 and Mercedes-AMG A 45 S. Another upshot is that the Golf R feels secure even in wet weather, not that we’d advise exploring its performance in torrential downpours.

 The current Golf R is better to drive than the old Mk7.5 generation as well.
 There’s still almost no feel through the steering wheel, but the steering is at least quick and very well-weighted.
 There’s a lot of grip, and the all-wheel-drive system instantly tidies things up if the car steps out of line.

-Our car was fitted with the optional R Performance Pack and the ‘Dynamic Chassis Control’ adaptive suspension, which we’d expect a large proportion of buyers to specify.
+Our car was fitted with the optional R Performance Pack (fitted as standard to the R 20 Years) and the ‘Dynamic Chassis Control’ adaptive suspension, which we’d expect a large proportion of buyers to specify.
 The Performance Pack not only adds bigger wheels and a more prominent rear spoiler, but it also ups the top speed to 168mph (from 155mph) and introduces a ‘drift mode’ for exuberant skids.
 However, this feature isn’t intended to be used on public roads, and neither is the ‘Race’ drive mode.

 A selection of driving modes are made available when you specify the Dynamic Chassis Control option, including an Individual option that lets you choose your exact preferences.
 There are even 15 suspension settings to explore, which seems like overkill but should ensure that you can find your ideal setup.
 Most buyers will probably find their preferred setting and then never touch it again.